open-telemetry/opentelemetry-dotnet-instrumentation/docs/developing.md

 ### Run Samples

-The sample applications can be used to see the local changes in action, see the [`samples/README.md`](../samples/README.md) for instructions on how to run the samples.
+You can use the sample applications to see the local changes in action.
+See the [`samples/README.md`](../samples/README.md) for instructions on how to run the samples.

 ## Debug .NET Runtime on Linux